spasenovski/justRouter/README.md

 The downside of course is what happens when we have routes with same number of segments.
 Such is the example in my benchmark.
 Even then it's insanely fast.
 In a real world case,
-it would take full benefith from this way of matching.
+it would take full benefit from this way of matching.

 Credits
 --------

-The API of the library and the class design have been largely influenced by nikic's [fastRoute](https://github.com/nikic/FastRoute)
+The API of the library and the class design ( Not implementation itself ) have been largely influenced by nikic's [fastRoute](https://github.com/nikic/FastRoute)
 and [Symfony's router](https://github.com/symfony/routing)